-The Seton Teaching Fellows Program is a 1-year missionary commitment—with an option for a 2nd—in which fellows serve at Seton Network Schools, playing a special role in vibrant catechesis initiatives to further the mission of the New Evangelization.
+The Seton Teaching Fellows program is a 1-year missionary commitment—with an option for a 2nd—in which Fellows serve at Seton network schools, playing a special role in vibrant catechesis initiatives to further the mission of the New Evangelization.
 As a Seton Teaching Fellow, you will receive incredible teaching experience, professional mentorship, and spiritual formation.

 Seton Teaching Fellows begin the year with a program and instructional orientation, which focuses on building community and sharing faith experiences with one another and an intensive introduction to the foundations, skills, and mindsets necessary to be an effective educator.
 Throughout their missionary year, Seton Teaching Fellows receive ongoing training to improve their service, learn new skills and be the best educator they can be.

-Your Seton Teaching Fellowship service will begin in mid-July.
+Your Seton Teaching Fellowship will begin in mid-July.
 Your official start date will be discussed during the offer process.

 Yes, Seton Teaching Fellows are given a modest apartment in the community that they serve, within walking distance of the school.
-Fellows live together in an intentional faith community, where fellows grow together personally, professionally, and spiritually.
+Fellows live together in an intentional faith community, where fellows grow personally, professionally, and spiritually.
 Seton covers rent, including internet and utilities.

 Yes!
 Fellows are encouraged to live simply and to share communal costs.
-At the beginning of their year, fellows work together to create a community covenant that will help you work together to live simply and on budget with the stipend.
+At the beginning of their year, Fellows work together to create a community covenant that will help you work together to live simply and on budget with the stipend.

 No. In order to be most present to your community and your mission, we ask that you do not take an additional job.

-Seton Teaching Fellows will follow the calendar and teacher absence policies of their Seton Network School.
+Seton Teaching Fellows will follow the calendar and teacher absence policies of their Seton network school.

-We recommend staying on your family’s insurance if it is an option; however, there is a possibility for you to obtain insurance through an outside partnerships that we have with Notre Dame Mission Volunteers.
+We recommend staying on your family’s insurance if it is an option; however, there is a possibility for you to obtain insurance through an outside partnership that we have with Notre Dame Mission Volunteers.
 Please note: Notre Dame Mission Volunteers receives funding for this through a federal grant program and is not guaranteed from year to year.

-There is a possibility for you to obtain loan forbearance through an outside partnerships that we have with Notre Dame Mission Volunteers.
+There is a possibility for you to obtain loan forbearance through an outside partnership that we have with Notre Dame Mission Volunteers.
 Please note: Notre Dame Mission Volunteers receives funding for this through a federal grant program and is not guaranteed from year to year.

 We do!
-You don’t need any experience teaching, just a passion for working with kids and a strong belief that every child can learn and grow in virtue.
+You don’t need any experience teaching, just a passion for working with children and a strong belief that every child can learn and grow in virtue.
 Fellows with a variety of backgrounds will only enhance our program!